pinalikefruit/pinalikefruit.github.io/_attack_vectors/governance-attacks.md

 1. **Flash Loan-Based Voting** :If a protocol's governance mechanism checks voting power at the exact moment of a vote, an attacker can use a flash loan to borrow a massive number of governance tokens, vote to pass their own malicious proposal, execute it, and repay the loan all in one atomic transaction.

-2.** Malicious Proposal Execution**:A proposal's text description can be deceptive.
+2. **Malicious Proposal Execution**:A proposal's text description can be deceptive.
 The actual payload is executable on-chain code, which can be obfuscated or hidden.
 For example, a proposal might claim to be a simple parameter tweak, but its code could use CREATE2 to deploy a new, malicious contract and then delegatecall into it, draining funds.
 Without rigorous analysis of the proposal's on-chain execution, voters can be easily tricked.

 3. **Emergency Proposal Abuse**: Some DAOs have an "emergency" track that bypasses or shortens the standard timelock and lowers the quorum requirements.
 This is intended for rapid bug fixes.
 This mechanism can be abused by attackers to fast-track a malicious proposal, giving the community no time to react or organize a counter-vote.